csmertx/dotfiles/README.md

 > Dust is from wood carving and sanding.
 Whoops

+# Trouble with yt-dlp and Ubuntu 23.04 (fragment download error)

+Not sure if I was seeing an isolated issue, but here is the steps I took to download stuff again

+- ```sudo apt-get remove yt-dlp```

+- Clear other instances of yt-dlp from the system (/usr/local/bin/yt-dlp, etc.)

+- Linux/BSD button via [Github: yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp)

+- Toss the binary in $HOME/.local/bin

+- ```sudo chmod -X $HOME/.local/bin/yt-dlp```

 # LGM
 All my computer and Linux notes can be found at: [Linux Gremlin Mysteries](https://csmertx.github.io/).
 Which is hosted via: https://github.com/csmertx/csmertx.github.io